Survivor’s pension

 2023 | 232 478 kroner |

-NAV needs to know your income for 2023 in order to assess whether you can keep financial support until you turn 67.
+Nav needs to know your income for 2023 in order to assess whether you can keep financial support until you turn 67.
 The earliest we can see if you are entitled to financial support is in the autumn of 2024 when the figures from the Tax Agency are ready.

 If you keep the financial support until you turn 67, your pension will be recalculated from 1 January 2029.
 This may mean that you will receive lower payments from 2029.